 Noteman says: For a thorough discussion of MIDI capabilities in Finale, see MIDI.

-To use the MIDI tool, begin by selecting a region of music containing MIDI information that you want to edit; then choose commands in the MIDI Tool menu that let you increase, decrease, or gradually change any of these data types.
+To use the MIDI tool, you begin by selecting a region of music containing MIDI information that you want to edit; you then choose commands in the MIDI tool menu that let you increase, decrease, or gradually change any of these data types.
 If you only want to affect a one-staff region that fits on the screen, you can double-click the selected region to enter the MIDI

 Other effects you can create with the MIDI tool include inserting and editing pitch bends, creating smooth crescendos and decrescendos, creating true swing-feel playback, randomizing certain playback variables to create a more human feel, and so on.
 To enter bank and program change data from the MIDI tool, follow the procedure for entering patch changes.
 Remember, a patchParticular instrument sounds within a MIDI channel.
-Consists of a simple program change or a combination of bank and program changes. is a combination of bank and program information.
+Consists of a simple program change or a combination of bank and program changes.
+Different MIDI device and software manufacturers may refer to a patch as a sound, part, voice, or program. is a combination of bank and program information.
 You can also send MIDI messages directly to your MIDI device, including bank and program changes and specific controller data.

 MIDI data vs. Human Playback